All you need to know about the latest Covid-19 updates and developments in Singapore, from gatherings to the recovery process for positive cases.

 Are you struggling to keep up with the ever-evolving Covid regulations and rules in Singapore?
 Bookmark this page!
 Here’s what you need to know about the latest developments and measures following the recent announcements from the Multi-Ministry Taskforce.

 If you test positive for Covid-19, you can now recover at home unless you are seriously ill.
-This will now be the norm for most people, apart from babies (under one), and those over 80.
-The procedure for home recovery has also been simplified.
+Kids under three (but above three months) will recover at home but will require a telemedicine assessment first.
+The procedure for home recovery has been simplified.
 If you have symptoms, you can see a doctor to get tested and then wait for further instructions from the Ministry of Health.
-You can resume normal activities after ten days as opposed to 14 days now, too.
+You can resume normal activities after ten days.

 If you test positive through an ART test but have no symptoms, then you’ll need to self isolate for 72 hours before doing another test.
 Once negative, you no longer need to isolate.

 Previously, close contacts of positive Covid-19 cases were issued quarantine orders.
-This is no longer the case.
-Instead, you will receive a health risk warning and be asked to collect an ART kit.
-If negative, you can leave your house and carry on as normal.
+Now, you’ll receive a health risk warning and be asked to collect an ART kit.
+If negative, you can leave your house and carry on as usual.
 You need to repeat the testing for six days.
-If positive, there’s a simpler process for home recovery to follow (see above).
+If positive, there’s a more straightforward process for home recovery to follow (see above).

-Museums, libraries, and other attractions are still operating at 50 per cent capacity.
+Museums, libraries, and other attractions operate at 50 per cent capacity.
 No change in the number of people for events, funerals, live performances, wedding solemnisations and receptions, cinemas, and worship services.
-Meanwhile, NParks has kept some of our favourite water play spots closed, alongside all outdoor barbecue pits and campsites.
+Meanwhile, NParks has kept some of our favourite water play spots closed, alongside outdoor barbecue pits and campsites.

-The latest info is that the new normal is some time away yet, in the region of three to six months.
-We also need to know that Covid-19 isn’t going away.
-Rather, the virus will continue to circulate for years to come, just like the common flu.
+We need to know that Covid-19 isn’t going away.
+Instead, the virus will continue to circulate for years to come, just like the common flu.
 How will we know when we reach the new normal?
 We can expect fewer restrictions and a stable number of cases (although it is still likely to be in the hundreds).